 With so much time spent online, the internet naturally exposes Gen Z to more news and sources of information.
 At the same time, this wealth of knowledge encourages them to challenge what they understand so they can be worldly, enlightened, and woke.

-Whether it’s going beyond the facts to seek commentaries and opinions for a more holistic and honest view of current, local, and global news or making education an “on-the-go experience” to chase their passions and create their own syllabus, Gen Zers are rewriting the rules on information consumption to command their own success.
+This generation is rewriting the rules to command their own success.
+Gen Z news consumption goes beyond the facts to seek commentaries and opinions for a more holistic and honest view of current, local, and global news.
+They are also driven to make education an “on-the-go experience” to chase their passions and create their own syllabus.

 Straight facts: Authenticity and authority are key

-When consuming news, Gen Zers consult multiple sources and fact-checks the content they consume because they are much savvier about the way information can be manipulated.
-As far as Gen Zers are concerned, if a brand or publication doesn’t do its homework, then it’s part of the problem of spreading misinformation.
+Gen Z news consumption is all about consulting multiple sources and fact-checking the content they consume because they are much savvier about the way information can be manipulated.
+As far as Gen Zers are concerned, if a brand or publication doesn’t do their homework, then they’re part of the problem of spreading misinformation.

 Make sure your sources are valid and reputable because knowingly (or unknowingly) sharing misleading information could devalue your brand’s social status.

 At the same time, Gen Zers look for reputable sources when searching for educational information or when they want to push themselves further academically.
-Similar to the news they consume, Gen Zers crowdsource information to make sure it’s accurate and thoroughly check their sources.
+They crowdsource information to make sure it’s accurate and thoroughly check their sources.

 “Fake news is not cool because we can get attacked by others if we got the facts wrong” — Female, aged 22-24, Manila

 Masterclass: Teach Gen Zers something new

 When it comes to news and information, the lines are blurring between serious and lighthearted content.
 There are necessities and there are desires, and Gen Z is redefining those lines.